shyjues/spring-boot-accounts/README.md

 quickly as possible.

 [Gradle](https://gradle.org/) is the build tool for this project, and requires Java JDK to be installed.
 It is not necessary to install gradle.

 This project makes use of [The Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).
-The following command will run a full build of the project.
+The following command will run a full build of the project. along with the
+JUnit tests.

     ./gradlew build